lepoco/reflectioneventing/README.md

 }
 ```

-You can listen for the event
+Now you can listen for the event

 ```csharp
 public partial class MainWindowViewModel : ObservableObject, IConsumer<BackgroundTicked>